vytknguyen/Covid-19-on-UK-Business-Economy/README.md

 ### Visualisation 1 & 2: Active Companies amongst Industries during Covid-19

-The plots aim  to visualise to what extent the Covid-19 has negatively impacted on the UK economy.  amongst UK industries, considering from January 2021 to 2022.
+The plots aim  to visualise to what extent the Covid-19 has negatively impacted on the UK economy amongst industries, considering from January 2021 to now, July 2022.
 As shown, whilst most industries suffering from restriction rules, **Wholesale and Retail** had been the most profitable.

 <img src="https://github.com/vytknguyen/Covid-19-on-UK-Business-Economy/blob/main/docs/Bar-Active-Companies-Covid-19.png?raw=true"/></a>